Ownership of a Farm

 Property division for separating spouses in Ontario is governed by the Family Law Act, and subsection 5(1) requires “equalization of net family properties”, which may be best described as taking the accumulated increase of each spouse’s net worth over the course of the marriage and making that accumulation equal.
 Gifts from third parties and inheritances are excluded, but only if they are proven and traced to an asset other than the matrimonial home at the date of separation.
 Date of marriage assets are deducted from net worth (called “net family property”), except a matrimonial home, defined as the residence where the spouses ordinarily resided at separation, if this is the same property as where the parties resided at marriage (usually the farmhouse).
 A separating spouse may have a possessory right to live in the matrimonial home after separation, regardless of ownership or being involved in the farm’s operations.

-It must be considered whether a farm property was gifted or inherited by one spouse either before or after the marriage, because either way, that would mean that the farm does not need to be divided (“equalized”).
-The interest of that spouse in the farm would be protected under the law.
+It must be considered whether a farm property was gifted or inherited by one spouse either before or after the marriage, because either way, that would mean that the farm does not need to be divided (“equalized”) as of the date of marriage.
+Gifts or inheritances received before the marriage, other than the matrimonial home, are “date of marriage deductions” that are protected under the law.

 Court Not To Impair Farm's Operation